-A: If the record date of the APL unitholders meeting to vote on the APL Merger occurs before the "Mandatory Conversion Date" (as defined in the certificate of designations of the APL Class D Preferred Units), APL, APL GP, TRP and TRP GP will cooperate and take such actions as are necessary, required or advisable to cause all APL Class D Preferred Units that are issued and outstanding as of , 2015 to be converted, as of such date, into APL common units.
+A: APL, APL GP, TRP and TRP GP will cooperate and take such actions as are necessary, required or advisable to cause all APL Class D Preferred Units that are issued and outstanding as of January 22, 2015 to be converted, as of such date, into APL common units.
 In addition, prior to the APL Effective Time, APL, APL GP, TRP and TRP GP will cooperate and take, or cause their subsidiaries to take, such actions as are necessary, required or advisable to redeem, effective as of immediately prior to the APL Effective Time, all APL Class E Preferred Units outstanding as of such time in accordance with the certificate of designations of the APL Class E Preferred Units.
 TRP will deposit with the paying agent, on behalf of APL, sufficient funds for such redemption.